How do Opportunities and the Opportunity Pipeline work?

 You can also click on each circle to bring up the details of that Opportunity and drag it up or down to move it along the various Opportunity stages you would have previously created.

-How to find a specific Opportunity in the Opportunity Pipeline?
+Finding a specific Opportunity in the Opportunity Pipeline

 Let us imagine you have many Opportunities and as such it can be difficult to find the one you’re looking for that’s why RealtimeCRM enables you to filter Opportunities to find the correct one, simply head to the Opportunity Pipeline or the Opportunities tab on the left hand sidebar and click Add filter and it will allow you to filter Opportunities by the Company or Contact associated with the Opportunity or the value of the Opportunity as well as other filters.